crest-summit/summit-docs/docs/Navigation/preferences.md

 <br>

-    Note: A work is favorited automatically when added to a work for users of creator, PI, support staff lead, or the assigned Pre Award associate.
+    Note: A work is favorited automatically when added as a creator, PI, support staff lead, or the assigned Pre Award associate.

 <br>